STYJ/simontan.dev/posts/a-journey-of-self-discovery.md

 # Note to self
 - Do something only because you are genuinely interested in it.
-- Avoid comparing yourself to others (and even your past self).
+- Avoid comparing yourself to others.
+As long as you keep moving forward, you are golden.
 - Good things will come to those who are patient.
 - Be useful, kind and generous to others.
 - It's okay to take as much time as you need to figure out what you want to do.
 Don't agree too quickly.
 Once you've made a decision, stick to it.